What Is Mount and Balance Tires?

 It’s a simple four-step process.
 Just remember “Clean, Lube, Align, Check.”
 Or memorize the nonsense word “CLAC” – made from the first letters of each step.

-On wheels, bent or dented flanges, rust build-up, dirt or damage can make it impossible for the tire’s bead to seat properly.
-If the bead can’t seat properly on the flange, the mount will probably be non-concentric.
-Bead damage or dirt can cause the same problem, so be sure to check the tire as well.
-This is why you must always clean and inspect wheels and tires carefully.
+On wheels, bent or dented flanges, rust build-up, dirt or damage can make it tough for the tire’s bead to seat properly.
+If the bead can’t seat right on the flange, the mount will likely be non-concentric.
+Damage or debris can cause the same problem, so always check the tire, too.
+That’s why you should always clean and inspect wheels and tires thoroughly before mounting.

 What role does lubricant play in concentric mounting?